Charlotte Hawkins: Other work

 On 20 November 2020, she announced via her Twitter that she was releasing a classical music album called Mindful Moments in time for Christmas.
 It is a selection of her favourite pieces of classical music and is dedicated to her late father, Frank.

+In November 2024, she began presenting a podcast focusing on dog training titled Leaps and Hounds.

 Personal life

 Hawkins married her partner of five years, Mark Herbert, on 23 August 2008.
-The ceremony took place at Chichester Cathedral, where Hawkins' father was a clergyman.
-It was performed by her uncle, the Rt Revd Richard Hawkins.
+The ceremony took place at Chichester Cathedral, where Hawkins' father was a clergyman and was performed by her uncle, the Rt Revd Richard Hawkins.
 On 12 August 2014, Hawkins announced live on Good Morning Britain that the couple were expecting their first child.
-On 8 February 2015, she gave birth to a baby girl, Ella Rose.
+On 8 February 2015, she gave birth to a girl.

 Hawkins lives in Surrey.
 She spends a lot of her time outdoors, and enjoys horse riding, cycling and sailing.

 Charity

 Hawkins supports several charities including the Motor Neurone Disease Association of which she is a patron.
 She is a patron of Ellenor Hospice and an ambassador for Cancer Research UK Kids and Teens.

+Charlotte Hawkins annually hosts the Wards Children's Awards, which celebrates the triumphs of young people and families across Kent.

 Hawkins supports the Dogs Trust charity.
-In 2013 she owned a rescue dog named Bailey, who was adopted from the Dogs Trust.
+In 2013, she owned a rescue dog named Bailey, which was adopted from the Dogs Trust.